TI-Tokyo/riak-docs-fork/content/riak/kv/2.0.0/configuring/reference.md

 <code>object.siblings.warning_threshold</code>
 </td>
 <td>
-riting an object with more than this number of siblings will generate a warning in the logs
+Writing an object with more than this number of siblings will generate a warning in the logs
 </td>
 <td>